dk300/Study-Guides/README.md

 <p>Some auditory learners don’t have a great memory for some things such as memorizing notes right out of a not book, but more so learn better by listening to music.
 This is actually proven to be a fact, this is because some people learn better by reading their notes to themselves to the beat and or rhythm of a song that they like.
 Also, rather than repeating one's notes very quickly over and over again some people would rather repeat their notes more slowly and read it back to themselves.
 Therefore, the people who prefer to read their notes more slowly aren’t considered to be “slow” but more so efficient; then again all people have their own way of studying but for auditory learners, this is a strategy that is efficient for them.
 <p>

+ <h4> Social Learning </h4>

+ <p5> One way to learn effectively is to learn with other people, who are also preparing for the same test.
+Social learning is about learning information by communicating with others.
+For example, you could find a person in the same class as you, and ask questions to each other, fix any errors in answers, and memorize the information by communicating together.
+For some people, this is a very effective way to learn because it is more exciting than just reading off notes because one can learn something, by talking to a friend and it can help keep retention about the information they learned.
+Ways to learn socially can be testing someone about the material, reading off to one another, getting tested by someone, etc. A classmate might not be the best learner in class, but by learning with somebody else, they can become motivated and might start wanting to learn/study. </p5>

 </body>

 </html>